TurboCoder13/py-lintro/scripts/README.md

 #### `sbom-generate.sh`

 Generate and export SBOMs using `bomctl` with optional merge and multiple output formats (CycloneDX/SPDX).
-Supports dry-run planning and Docker fallback when the `bomctl` binary is not installed locally.
+Supports dry-run planning.
+The script requires the `bomctl` binary to be installed (no container fallback).

 Features: